 Chromecast vs. Apple TV (2020): Do You Want a Remote?

-After a year of testing, I determined Apple TV is the best streaming device because it’s the fastest and makes it easy to find content.
-Chromecast is a different take on streaming, but in the end, it accomplishes the same tasks more slowly and complexly.
+After a year of testing, I determined Apple TV is the better device because it’s faster and curates your content better.
+Chromecast is a different take on streaming, but in the end, it accomplishes the same tasks in a slower way.

 I’ll compare and contrast two streaming devices (Chromecast vs. Apple TV) by evaluating six categories: interface, content, speed, smarts, remote, and price.

-- Content: Most of the major services work, as long as there’s a "cast" button in the phone app.
+- Content Most of the major streaming services are castable from your phone (as long as there’s a "cast" button in the app).
+You can cast any web content from the desktop Chrome browser.

-- Speed: Your smartphone’s speed determines the interface speed, then it takes 15 seconds to appear on TV.
+- Speed Your smartphone’s speed determines the interface speed, then it takes 7-15 seconds to appear on TV.

-- Remote: It doesn’t come with a remote, and there’s no option to add one.
+- Remote It doesn’t come with a remote, and there’s no option to add one.
+Your phone is the remote at all times.

 - Unlike Chromecast, Apple TV is a computer where you can store your apps, and your interactions come via a remote and the interface on the TV.

-- Apple TV has the most polished interface of any streaming device I’ve tried (that list includes two Fire TVs and four Roku devices).
+- Apple TV has the most polished interface of any streaming device I’ve tried (that list includes three Fire TVs and four Roku devices).

 - If you’ve used iOS devices, the experience will feel familiar.
 It’s like using a giant iPad, except the screen is your TV.

-- Because Apple TV has a hard drive, you’ll need to download your favorite streaming apps in the App Store and sign in to all your apps.
-Entering passwords sucks, but Apple combats this in two ways:
+- Because Apple TV has physical storage, you’ll need to download your favorite streaming apps in the App Store and sign in to all your apps.
+Entering your passwords isn’t fun, but Apple combats this in two ways:

 - “Single Sign-On” lets you sign in once with your cable provider and then most of your apps automatically sign in.

-- Rather than typing in passwords through the TV, whenever a text field appears on the Apple TV, you’ll get a notification on your phone and can enter text via your phone’s keyboard.
+- Rather than typing in passwords through the TV, whenever a text field appears on the Apple TV, you’ll get a notification on your iPhone to enter text via your phone’s keyboard.

 - Unlike other streaming competitors (Amazon & Roku), who typically break even on their devices, Apple makes money on their hardware.
-This means you’ll never see an ad on Apple TV.
+This means you won’t see ads on Apple TV.

 - My friends and I are constantly mesmerized by Apple TV’s screensavers.
 They’re over four minutes long, slow-motion drone videos.
-(Don’t buy Apple TV for the screensavers, but they’re amazing).
+(Don’t buy Apple TV for the screensavers, but they’re great!)

-- Apple TV’s App Store has most apps you find on iOS devices.
-There are many more: Amazon Video, Vudu, Hulu, Netflix, Showtime, HBO, Sling TV, DirecTV, and YouTube TV.
+- Apple TV’s App Store has most of the apps you find on iOS devices: Amazon Video, Vudu, Hulu, Netflix, Showtime, HBO, Sling TV, DirecTV, and YouTube TV

-- Apple TV has the biggest 4K library of any device, and any iTunes movie purchase you’ve been is automatically upgraded to 4K for free.
+- Apple TV has the biggest 4K library of any device.
 Aside from iTunes, you get 4K content from Amazon Video, Vudu, Netflix, and others.

 - The only weakness in Apple TV’s 4K library is YouTube.
 YouTube has one of the biggest selections of 4K content, but you can only stream in HD.